ren8k/aws-bedrock-converse-app-use-tools/README.md

 This repository presents a Python implementation of a chat application using Amazon Bedrock's Converse API (Converse [^1-1], ConverseStream [^1-2]), Tool use (function calling) [^1-3], and Streamlit.

 > [!NOTE]
-> We have posted an article on Qiita explaining this application and the Converse API and Tool use.
+> I have posted an article on Qiita explaining this application and the Converse API and Tool use.
 > Please check it out!
 > <br> [Learn Amazon Bedrock Converse API and Tool use from scratch and implement an advanced chat application](https://qiita.com/ren8k/items/64c4a3de56b886942251)

-> [!NOTE]
-> We have included notes on using Tool use with the Converse API and advanced topics in this document.
-Although it overlaps with the content posted on [Qiita](https://qiita.com/ren8k/items/64c4a3de56b886942251), it includes examples of code modifications when using CoT for tool request generation.
-Please take a look.

 <img src="./assets/demo.gif">